learning-zone/css-basics/notes/css.md

 ---

-#### How is responsive design different from adaptive design?
+#### Q. How is responsive design different from adaptive design?
 What is responsive design?
 What is the difference between fixed and fluid layouts?
 What are some of the pros and cons with these designs?

 Both responsive and adaptive design attempt to optimize the user experience across different devices, adjusting for different viewport sizes, resolutions, usage contexts, control mechanisms, and so on.